PAWS RESCUE LEAGUE INC.

 What is your adoption process?

 To adopt one of our loving dogs, start by browsing our available pets and submitting our online adoption application for the one(s) that capture your heart.
 Once we receive your application, our dedicated team will review it carefully and contact you to discuss further.
 If we determine it's a good match, we'll schedule a home visit to ensure the best possible environment for your new companion.
 Following approval, we'll arrange a meet and greet between you and the adoptable dog.
-If the connection is right, you'll be able to take home your newest family member, bringing joy and love into your life.
+If the connection is right, you'll be able to take home your newest family member!

 Why is the adoption process so thorough?

-At Paws Rescue League, we prioritize our dogs' lifelong happiness through a rigorous adoption process.
+At Paws Rescue League Inc., we prioritize our dogs' lifelong happiness through a rigorous adoption process.
 Many of our dogs have overcome difficult pasts and deserve stability.
 We carefully match dogs with compatible homes, ensuring safe, loving environments.
 Our thorough process minimizes trauma and stress, promoting joyful futures.

 Where did my new dog come from?

+The majority of our adoptable dogs are rescued from overpopulated kill shelters in east Tennessee.
+Additionally, some of the dogs that we take in are surrendered by their owners locally in New England.
 Unfortunately, the level of background information we receive on our dogs varies, ranging from stray histories to owner surrenders.
 Despite this, we prioritize transparency throughout the adoption process.
 We share all available information about each dog, including their known history, personality, health, and training.
-While some details may be unknown, our team provides valuable insights gained from the dog's time in our program.
-You can expect to receive a comprehensive overview of your potential new pet, empowering you to make an informed adoption decision.
+While many details may be unknown, our team provides valuable insights gained from the dog's time in foster care.

 DO YOU KNOW THE medical HISTORY OF MY DOG?

-When you adopt, your new pet will be current on all age-appropriate vaccinations.
+When you adopt, your new dog will be current on all age-appropriate Core vaccinations.
 However, it's crucial to maintain regular veterinary care to ensure their continued health.
-The adoption folder provided contains comprehensive medical records, including vaccination history, spay/neuter information (if applicable), microchip ID, and flea, tick, and heartworm prevention dates.
+The adoption folder provided contains all medical records since intake, including vaccination history, spay/neuter information (if applicable), microchip ID, and flea, tick, and heartworm prevention dates.
 To ensure a seamless transition, please schedule an initial veterinary appointment within two weeks of adoption to review your dog's medical history, discuss future vaccinations, and establish a routine care plan.
 This commitment will help your new pet flourish in their forever home.

 *Paws Rescue League Inc. is not responsible for spay/neuter costs for dogs under 6 months of age.